alextitov19/CSA-Portfolio/README.md

 work; it just made my program lag a lot, so I decided to remove it.
 Overall, I think made a decent amount of code, but I could've added more features and maybe started another project this week.
-Since I didn't do as much as I wanted, I would give myself a 9/10
+I would give myself a 5/5.

 All the code is in \CSA-Portfolio\src\Games\RPS